-(NEW RECIPE) Mother’s Day is this Sunday.
-Give this delicious, easy casserole a try.
-It’s the perfect way to start the day off very satisfied.
-It’s taste pretty decadent even though it’s low in calories, fat and it’s even gluten-free!
+It’s the weekend and the perfect time to give this delicious, easy casserole a try.
+You’ll start the day off very satisfied.
+It taste pretty decadent even though it’s low in calories, fat and even gluten-free!
 Each slice has just 151 calories, 5 grams of fat and only 4 Weight Watchers SmartPoints.
-But you don’t need to make this only for Mother’s Day, it’s fantastic any day of the week.
+It freezes great so you can enjoy a slice even on the busiest weekday mornings.

 Prep Time: 20 minutes

 Ingredients for Quiche:

 2 cups frozen hash brown potatoes (not thawed) diced not shredded, see shopping tips

 8 slices bacon or turkey bacon, see shopping tips

 ¾ cup grape tomatoes or cherry, cut in half, liquid drained